yuko1101/starrail.js/README.md

 ## About

-A Node.js library for Star Rail.
+A Node.js Enka.Network API wrapper for Honkai: Star Rail.

 ### Features
 - User Data and Character Stats by UID (with MiHoMo API).